nice-digital/nice-design-system/components/icons/README.md

 1. Re-run `npm start` to rebuild the icon font and React components
 2. Re-run `npm run readme` to rebuild the icons in this readme file.

-## Custom application icons

-Use these instructions to build a webfont from custom icons for your application.
-First, follow the [steps above to create an SVG](#creating-icons) then follow the steps below to create a custom icon font:

-1. Create a [grunt task](https://github.com/sapegin/grunt-webfont) for webfont generation.
-You can base this off [our webfont task](.grunt-tasks/webfont.js).
-2. Use a [custom template](.nice-icons.tmpl.scss) to override the `$nice-icons` map.
-(You don't need the mixins in your template.)
-3. Reference both your SVG icon and the core icons:

-	`src: ["./icons/*.svg", "./node_modules/@nice-digital/icons/src/*.svg"]`
-4. Override the `$nice-icons-base-path` variable in your application's SASS to match where your font files are served from.
-The default path is */fonts/*.

-> Note: Only reference the core icons you need when building a custom icon font.
-E.g. replace `"./icons/*.svg"` with `"./icons/logo.svg", "./icons/search.svg"` etc.

-See the [custom-icon](examples/custom-icon) folder for a complete example of this.

 ## Icons